csebooks/relational-databases/content.en/chapter-8-Advanced -Topics/_index.md

 Once the leaf node has been reached, if the node is already full, the algorithm performs node splitting (and propagates splitting upward if required) in a manner very similar to B+-tree insertion.
 Just as with B+-tree insertion, the R- tree insertion algorithm ensures that the tree remains balanced.
 Additionally, it ensures that the bounding boxes of leaf nodes, as well as internal nodes, remain consistent; that is, bounding boxes of leaves contain all the bounding boxes of the objects stored at the leaf, while the bounding boxes for internal nodes contain all the bounding boxes of the children nodes.

 The main difference of the insertion procedure from the B+-tree insertion procedure lies in how the node is split.
 In a B+-tree, it is possible to find a value such that half the entries are less than the midpoint and half are greater than the value.
 This property does not generalize beyond one dimension; that is, for more than one dimension, it is not always possible to split the entries into two sets so that their bounding boxes do not overlap.
-Instead, as a heuristic, the set of entries _S_ can be split into two disjoint sets _S_1 and _S_2 so that the bounding boxes of _S_1 and _S_2 have the minimum total area; another heuristic would be to split the entries into two sets _S_1 and _S_2 in such a way that _S_1 and _S_2 have minimum overlap.
-The two nodes resulting from the split would contain the entries in _S_1 and _S_2, respectively.
+Instead, as a heuristic, the set of entries S can be split into two disjoint sets S1 and S2 so that the bounding boxes of S1 and S2 have the minimum total area; another heuristic would be to split the entries into two sets S1 and S2 in such a way that S1 and S2 have minimum overlap.
+The two nodes resulting from the split would contain the entries in S1 and S2, respectively.
 The cost of finding splits with minimum total area or overlap can itself be large, so cheaper heuristics, such as the _quadratic split_ heuristic, are used.
 (The heuristic gets is name from the fact that it takes time quadratic in the number of entries.)

-The **quadratic split** heuristic works this way: First, it picks a pair of entries _a_ and _b_ from _S_ such that putting them in the same node would result in a bounding box with the maximum wasted space; that is, the area of the minimum bounding box of _a_ and _b_ minus the sum of the areas of _a_ and _b_ is the largest.
-The heuristic places the entries _a_ and _b_ in sets _S_1 and _S_2, respectively.
+The **quadratic split** heuristic works this way: First, it picks a pair of entries _a_ and _b_ from S such that putting them in the same node would result in a bounding box with the maximum wasted space; that is, the area of the minimum bounding box of _a_ and _b_ minus the sum of the areas of _a_ and _b_ is the largest.
+The heuristic places the entries _a_ and _b_ in sets S1 and S2, respectively.

-It then iteratively adds the remaining entries, one entry per iteration, to one of the two sets _S_1 or _S_2\.
-At each iteration, for each remaining entry _e_, let _ie,_1 denote the increase in the size of the bounding box of _S_1 if _e_ is added to _S_1 and let _ie,_2 denote the corresponding increase for _S_2\.
-In each iteration, the heuristic chooses one of the entries with the maximum difference of _ie,_1 and _ie,_2 and adds it to _S_1 if _ie,_1 is less than _ie,_2, and to _S_2 otherwise.
-That is, an entry with “maximum preference” for one of _S_1 or _S_2 is chosen at each iteration.
-The iteration stops when all entries have been assigned, or when one of the sets _S_1 or _S_2 has enough entries that all remaining entries have to be added to the other set so the nodes constructed from _S_1 and _S_2 both have the required minimum occupancy.
+It then iteratively adds the remaining entries, one entry per iteration, to one of the two sets S1 or S2.
+At each iteration, for each remaining entry e, let ie,1 denote the increase in the size of the bounding box of S1 if e is added to S1 and let ie,2 denote the corresponding increase for S2.
+In each iteration, the heuristic chooses one of the entries with the maximum difference of ie,1 and ie,2 and adds it to S1 if ie,1 is less than ie,2, and to S2 otherwise.
+That is, an entry with “maximum preference” for one of S1 or S2 is chosen at each iteration.
+The iteration stops when all entries have been assigned, or when one of the sets S1 or S2 has enough entries that all remaining entries have to be added to the other set so the nodes constructed from S1 and S2 both have the required minimum occupancy.
 The heuristic then adds all unassigned entries to the set with fewer entries.

 - **Deletion**.
 Deletion can be performed like a B+-tree deletion, borrowing en- tries from sibling nodes, or merging sibling nodes if a node becomes under- full.
 An alternative approach redistributes all the entries of underfull nodes to sibling nodes, with the aim of improving the clustering of entries in the R-tree.